Poems on Slavery: Reviews

 The book received attention due to it being such a controversial topic and Longfellow's notability.
 Margaret Fuller, editor of The Dial, reviewed Longfellow's poems in her magazine.
 She called it "the thinnest of all Mr. Longfellow's thin books; spirited and polished, like its forerunners; but the topic would warrant a deeper tone".
 In 1843 John Forster wrote a lengthy review of slavery and Longfellow's poems in the English magazine The Examiner.
 Forster said about Longfellow's poems: "An excellent feeling predominates throughout them, and much graphic power is displayed in the descriptions.
 Admirable, and most picturesque is this which follows."
 In May 1843, Longfellow wrote a review of his Poems on Slavery to Isaac Appleton Jewett in a personal letter.
 Longfellow spoke of how the poems had favorable reception from people, and how he thought that they were "so mild that even a slaveholder might read them without losing his appetite for breakfast".

 Legacy

 Even though Poems on Slavery are considered mild today and lacked widespread recognition, the poems are still in print today along with his other poems.
 Janet Harris, in 1978, remarked on the courage it must have taken for a man like Longfellow, who took such great interest in the public perception, to publish these controversial poems in 1842, even at the risk of it hurting sales for his other writings.
+Harriet Beecher Stowe reprinted "The Quadroon Girl" in Chapter IV of A Key to Uncle Tom's Cabin.
 Paul K. Johnston, Professor of English at State University of New York at Plattsburgh, notes that Poems on Slavery, like Uncle Tom's Cabin, is "rehabilitated as a political statement on behalf of its marginalized characters", and has survived a half-century of formalist literacy in the 20th century that considered his and Stowe's work merely sentimental and didactic.
 Johnston notes also that some of Longfellow's "strategies and images" anticipate Stowe's.